canada-ca/digital-playbook-guide-numerique/README.md

 - [9.
 Address security and privacy risks](https://canada-ca.github.io/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.html)
 - [10.
 Be good data stewards](https://canada-ca.github.io/digital-playbook-guide-numerique/en/10-be-good-data-stewards.html)

-## Playbook views
+## Digital Playbook views

-[Playbook views](https://canada-ca.github.io/digital-playbook-guide-numerique/docs/en/views.html) are generated from the [Playbook dataset](https://github.com/canada-ca/digital-playbook-guide-numerique/blob/master/_data/playbook.json) and can make the Playbook more relevant and easier to use for certain tasks by providing only the information that is relevant to the task and ordering it in a way that makes sense for the user.
+[Digital Playbook views](https://canada-ca.github.io/digital-playbook-guide-numerique/docs/en/views.html) are generated from the [Digital Playbook dataset](https://github.com/canada-ca/digital-playbook-guide-numerique/blob/master/_data/playbook.json) and can make the Digital Playbook more relevant and easier to use for certain tasks by providing only the information that is relevant to the task and ordering it in a way that makes sense for the user.

 ### Development stages